canonic-epicure/Task-Joose-NodeJS/README.md

         Some.Module.exportedFunction1()
         Some.Module.exportedFunction2()

 The module doesn't export anything.
 Instead, the module namespace (`Some.Module`) is exported to the calling scope.
-If you need to export some function, then define it as the property of the module's namespace (when defining Classes you may prefer to use [static methods](http://openjsan.org/go/?l=Joose.Manual.Static))
+If you need to export some function - define it as the property of the module's namespace (when declaring Classes you may prefer to use [static methods](http://openjsan.org/go/?l=Joose.Manual.Static))

 Joose module with dependencies